How to Grow Tomatoes

 Yellow Pear tomato

 Heirlooms are the gorgeous tasty varieties that have been cultivated for hundreds of years – all over the world.
 They are more tasty than hybrids, but the payoff is higher susceptibility to disease and a shorter shelf life.
 Many new hybrid varieties are bred to be resistant to some common diseases and have a longer shelf life.
 The payoff is a reduction in flavour, thick skins, and unreliable (and sometimes sterile) seeds.
-There are three basic tomato plant types

 The varieties you choose should be a good fit for your climate because big, healthy plants produce better-tasting tomatoes.
 Tomatoes are described according to size, shape and the use of the fruit, the stage of the season that the fruit appears and the growth habit of the plant.
 (See pages 11-15 and our database of 1300 varieties.)